Hirukshacoder/T-Tools-advanced--cyber-security/README.md

     $ pip install -r requirements.txt
     $ python3 main.py

+# Reverse shells

-To use the listener change the ip in listener.py and run it to start listening Then send the run.py file to your victim
+To use the listener change the ip in listener.py and run it to start listening.

+Then send the run.py file to your victim.

     kali@attacker ~ $ python3 listen.py